skeletonlabs/skeleton/.changeset/flat-insects-film.md

 "@skeletonlabs/tw-plugin": patch
 ---

-fix: Plugin's base styles are no longer wrongfully removed
+bugfix: The Skeleton Tailwind plugin's base styles are no longer wrongfully removed